Improve communication and leadership skills online with Toastmasters

-Pune (Maharashtra) September 2 (ANI/BusinessWire India): The pandemic has impelled a shift in the way people used to work and learn.
+Pune (Maharashtra) [India] September 2 (ANI/NewsVoir): The pandemic has impelled a shift in the way people used to work and learn.
 With the majority working from home, it has become critical to acquire skill sets in communication and leadership remotely in the digital world.

 Toastmasters International has again proved to be a game-changer where clubs are meeting online and it has opened new doors for learning and meeting people from diverse cultures across the globe.